 With the spread of the Coronavirus, people are spending more time than ever consuming streaming media.
-And thank goodness for our creators.
+And thank goodness for our creatives, keeping us entertained as we gobble up their media.

 Confined to our homes, apartments, condos, and broom closets, we gaze from our bedroom windows with despair.
 A world outside, vibrant and bustling with life.
 So familiar, yet eerily foreign.
 So close, yet so far.